Salvon Ahmed: San Francisco 49ers

-After playing three years at Washington, Ahmed was signed by the San Francisco 49ers as an undrafted free agent on May 1, 2020, but was waived on August 25.
+Ahmed went undrafted in the 2020 NFL draft.
+He was signed by the San Francisco 49ers as an undrafted free agent on May 1, 2020, but was waived on August 25.

 Miami Dolphins

 On August 26, 2020, Ahmed was claimed off waivers by the Miami Dolphins.
 He was waived during final roster cuts on September 5, and signed to the practice squad two days later.
 On October 9, he was promoted to the active roster.
 In Week 9, he made his NFL debut against the Arizona Cardinals and had seven carries for 38 rushing yards.
 He earned his first start and scored his first professional rushing touchdown in 2020 against the Los Angeles Chargers.

 In Week 15 against the New England Patriots, Ahmed rushed for 122 yards and a touchdown during the 22–12 win.

 On March 10, 2023, Ahmed re-signed with the Dolphins on a one-year contract.

 On March 14, 2024, Ahmed re-signed for a fifth season with the Dolphins.

-On July 18, 2024, Ahmed was placed on the Active/Non-football injury or illness (NFI) list.
+On July 18, Ahmed was placed on the Active/Non-football injury or illness (NFI) list.
 He was waived on August 19.

 Denver Broncos

-On October 1, 2024, Ahmed was signed to the Denver Broncos practice squad.
+On October 1, 2024, Ahmed was signed to the Denver Broncos' practice squad.
 On October 8, he was released by the Broncos.

 Indianapolis Colts

-On October 16, 2024, Ahmed signed with the Indianapolis Colts practice squad.
-He signed a reserve/future contract on January 6, 2025.
-On August 3, 2025, Ahmed suffered a severe ankle injury requiring him to be carted off the field in training camp due to a hip drop tackle.
+On October 16, 2024, Ahmed signed with the Indianapolis Colts' practice squad.
+He signed a reserve/future contract with Indianapolis on January 6, 2025.
+On August 3, Ahmed suffered a severe ankle injury requiring him to be carted off the field in training camp due to a hip drop tackle.
+He spent the entirety of the 2025 season on injured reserve.

+Chicago Bears

+On May 21, 2026, Ahmed signed with the Chicago Bears.
+He was released on August 30 and re-signed to the practice squad.